hashicorp/terraform-provider-azurerm/website/docs/r/digital_twins_endpoint_eventgrid.html.markdown

 * `name` - (Required) The name which should be used for this Digital Twins Eventgrid Endpoint.
 Changing this forces a new Digital Twins Eventgrid Endpoint to be created.

-* `digital_twins_instance_id` - (Required) The resource ID of the Digital Twins Instance.
+* `digital_twins_id` - (Required) The resource ID of the Digital Twins Instance.
 Changing this forces a new Digital Twins Eventgrid Endpoint to be created.

 * `eventgrid_topic_endpoint` - (Required) The endpoint of the Event Grid Topic.